A person dealing with different versions of themselves while battling schizophrenia.

 Schizophrenia Treatment

-The antipsychotic medication for Schizophrenia is a widely used method of treatment.
+Antipsychotic medication for Schizophrenia is a widely used method of treatment.
 The goal of such a treatment is to manage signs and symptoms at the lowest possible.
 The drug can be administered orally in first and second-generation medicines or via intramuscular or subcutaneous injections.

 While medication helps relieve symptoms, various psychosocial treatments can help with the behavioral, psychological, and social dysfunctions that go with the illness.
 These include Cognitive Behavioural Therapy, Electroconvulsive Therapy, Family Therapy, and Dignity Therapy.
-Optimism is essential during treatment and rehabilitation.
+Optimism is essential during schizophrenia treatment and rehabilitation.
 Family members need to be mindful that many people with the disorder have an affirmative course of illness, that challenges can often be approached, and that patients have many personal strengths that must be identified and supported.

 Book screening with our director of triage, Kamlesh Verma